Skip to main content

 Use a BlueXP tiering BYOL license

 Bring-your-own licenses from NetApp provide 1-, 2-, or 3-year terms.
-The BYOL BlueXP tiering license (previously known as a "Cloud Tiering" license) is a floating license that you can use across multiple on-premises ONTAP clusters in your BlueXP account.
+The BYOL BlueXP tiering license (previously known as a "Cloud Tiering" license) is a floating license that you can use across multiple on-premises ONTAP clusters in your BlueXP organization.
 The total tiering capacity defined in your BlueXP tiering license is shared among all of your on-prem clusters, making initial licensing and renewal easy.
 The minimum capacity for a tiering BYOL license starts at 10 TiB.

 If you don't have a BlueXP tiering license, contact us to purchase one: